Pyt-logo

 Transportation and Getting Around

-Singapore has an extensive MRT where a commuter can travel quickly and at a low price to all destinations.
-The tourist pass in Singapore, costing ₹600 to ₹1,000, will give unlimited rides on MRT and buses and as such is a good deal.
+Singapore has an extensive MRT system where a commuter can travel quickly and at a low price to all destinations.
+The tourist pass in Singapore, costing ₹600 to ₹1,000, will give unlimited rides on MRT and buses and, as such, is a good deal.

 Locally, Grab (Southeast Asia’s version of Uber) is comfortable yet more expensive, whereas walking could be the fastest mode of transport due to the city’s compact size and walkable streets.